Soname

 In Unix and Unix-like operating systems, a soname is a field of data in a shared object file.
-The soname is a string, which is used as a "logical name" describing the functionality of the object.
+The soname is a string, which is used as a "logical name" (i.e., identifier) describing the functionality of the object.
 Typically, that name is equal to the filename of the library, or to a prefix thereof, e.g. libc.so.6.

 Name

 The soname is often used to provide version backwards-compatibility information.
-For instance, if versions 1.0 through 1.9 of the shared library libx provide identical interfaces, they would all have the same soname, e.g. libx.so.1.
-If the system only includes version 1.3 of that shared object, with filename libx.so.1.3, the soname field of the shared object tells the system that it can be used to fill the dependency for a binary which was originally compiled using version 1.2.
+For instance, if versions 1.0 through 1.9 of the shared library "libx" provide identical interfaces, they would all have the same soname, e.g. "libx.so.1".
+If the system only includes version 1.3 of that shared object, with filename "libx.so.1.3", the soname field of the shared object tells the system that it can be used to fill the dependency for a binary which was originally compiled using version 1.2.

-If the application binary interface (ABI) of a library changes in a backward-incompatible way, the soname would be incremented, e.g. from libX.so.5 to libX.so.6.
+If the application binary interface of a library changes in a backward-incompatible way, the soname would be "bumped" or incremented, e.g. from "libx.so.1" to "libx.so.2".

-The GNU linker uses the -hname or -soname=name to specify the library name field.
+The GNU linker uses the -hname or -soname=name command-line options to specify the library name field.
 Internally, the linker will create a DT_SONAME field and populate it with name.

 Given any shared object file, one can use the following command to get the information from within the library file using objdump: